anoobsa/TURTLE-ROAD-CROSSING-GAME/README.md

 There are 4 files in the project:

-Main is the file which is executed to run the program.
-Paddle file consist of code which deals with creating and moving the paddles.
-Ball file consist of creating and moving the ball around the screen.
+Main is the file which is executed to run the program. car_manager file consist of code which deals with creating and managing the cars. player file consist of code in which the player controls the turtle.
-Scoreboard file is to increase score to opponent player every time when you miss a ball between the paddle and also to print the score in the screen.
+Scoreboard file is to increase score and to levelup player after a successful road cross and to  print the level in the screen.
 Screenshot of game is given below👇🏻👇🏻👇🏻: